Bird scarer: Propane cannons

 Propane scare cannons are one of the most common types of bird scarer available in Europe and America.
 It is a propane-powered gas gun which produces a periodic explosion.
 The audible bang can reach very loud volumes, in excess of 150 decibels, causing a flight reaction in birds.
 The similarity between a scare cannon and a 12 gauge shotgun is thought to cause a startle/fear reaction, although it is also effective against birds that have not been exposed to hunting pressure.
+Propane cannons can also be used for scaring away deer.

 Birds can become habituated to the sound of regular cannon detonations, especially if it does not vary in its magnitude, pitch, or time interval.
 However, regularly moving the cannon, utilizing on-demand firing options, including radio control, and combining cannons with other methods of deterrents can prevent habituation.

 Propane scare cannons are very loud and can be disruptive to people living nearby.
 One study found that restricting cannon use to only hours when birds are active and incorporating better bird damage plans drastically reduced the number of complaints from neighbours.